 About Me

-Senior Researcher @ Karel de Grote University of Applied Science and Arts (KdG), Campus Hoboken, Antwerp, Belgium - fixed-term - Current Employment.
+Researcher @ Karel de Grote University of Applied Science and Arts (KdG), Campus Hoboken, Antwerp, Belgium - part-time & fixed-term.
+Research Projects.

-🔨 Software & hardware tools: Python, Pandas, NumPy, SciPy, scikit-learn, TensorFlow, TensorFlow Lite, Keras, Weights & Biases (MLOps platform), Edge Impulse Development Studio, IMU sensors (Xsens).
+🔨 Software & hardware tools: Python, Pandas, NumPy, SciPy, TensorFlow, TensorFlow Lite, Keras, Weights & Biases (MLOps platform), Edge Impulse Development Studio, (Xsens) IMU sensor.

 🔨 Tools: Python, Raspberry Pi, and Teltonika RUT955 router.